elementor/elementor/docs/includes/elements/container.md

 - There is a temporary `sortable.js` behavior applied to the Containers, only because there is a bug when sorting Containers in the Navigator due to the removal of jQuery UI Sortable.
   Should be removed when the Navigator will be migrated to React.
-- The whole DnD is based on an internal DnD library by @kobizz:
+- The whole DnD is based on an internal library by Elementor:
     - It's the only library that could handle nested Containers for some reason.
 We've tried others such as [SortableJS](https://github.com/SortableJS/Sortable) but with no luck.
     - There is a "magic number" (5) in the `horizontalThreshold` property, not sure why it works.
 Everything lower didn't work. 🤷‍♂️